The Underlay Protocol

 All error responses return JSON with an error field and an HTTP status code:

-400- Bad request (missing fields, invalid JSONL, hash mismatch)404- Collection, version, or record not found409- Version conflict (base_version doesn't match) or duplicate content422- Schema validation failed, missing schemas/files, or records contain fields not defined in the schema (setstrip_unknown_fieldsto accept stripping)429- Rate limited (includesRetry-Afterheader)
+400- Bad request (missing fields, invalid JSONL, hash mismatch)401- Missing or invalid credentials403- Authenticated, but not permitted: an API key used outside the collections it is scoped to, or a fork of a collection whose private content the caller cannot see404- Collection, version, or record not found409- Version conflict (base_version doesn't match), or duplicate content — both theprivate:andpublic:digests match an existing version413- File upload exceeds the instance's size limit422- Schema validation failed, missing schemas/files, or records contain fields not defined in the schema (setstrip_unknown_fieldsto accept stripping)429- Rate limited (includesRetry-Afterheader)503- Query timed out under load (includesRetry-After); page large result sets with keyset pagination

 Spotted an ambiguity, an error, or something that broke when you implemented it?
 Select any text above to comment on it.
 The protocol is stewarded by Knowledge Futures .
 We read everything, publish what moves the spec forward, and keep building.